Sonolus/sonolus-express/README.md

 #### `levelListHandler`

-Handler for requesting .
+Handler for requesting level list.
 Defaults to `defaultLevelListHandler`.

 #### `skinListHandler`

-Handler for requesting .
+Handler for requesting skin list.
 Defaults to `defaultSkinListHandler`.

 #### `backgroundListHandler`

-Handler for requesting .
+Handler for requesting background list.
 Defaults to `defaultBackgroundListHandler`.

 #### `effectListHandler`

-Handler for requesting .
+Handler for requesting effect list.
 Defaults to `defaultEffectListHandler`.

 #### `particleListHandler`

-Handler for requesting .
+Handler for requesting particle list.
 Defaults to `defaultParticleListHandler`.

 #### `engineListHandler`

-Handler for requesting .
+Handler for requesting engine list.
 Defaults to `defaultEngineListHandler`.

 #### `levelDetailsHandler`

-Handler for requesting .
+Handler for requesting level details.
 Defaults to `defaultLevelDetailsHandler`.

 #### `skinDetailsHandler`

-Handler for requesting .
+Handler for requesting skin details.
 Defaults to `defaultSkinDetailsHandler`.

 #### `backgroundDetailsHandler`

-Handler for requesting .
+Handler for requesting background details.
 Defaults to `defaultBackgroundDetailsHandler`.

 #### `effectDetailsHandler`

-Handler for requesting .
+Handler for requesting effect details.
 Defaults to `defaultEffectDetailsHandler`.

 #### `particleDetailsHandler`

-Handler for requesting .
+Handler for requesting particle details.
 Defaults to `defaultParticleDetailsHandler`.

 #### `engineDetailsHandler`

-Handler for requesting .
+Handler for requesting engine details.
 Defaults to `defaultEngineDetailsHandler`.

 ### Using `meta` in TypeScript